Er-Devanshu/Greykite_Forecasting/README.md

 ### 1. **Modeling Framework**
    - **Silverkite**: The main forecasting model based on linear regression that handles trends, seasonality, holidays, and regressors.
-   - **Auto-Arima Integration**: Supports ARIMA models and automatically tunes them for optimal forecasting performance.
+   - **AutoARIMA Integration**: Supports ARIMA models and automatically tunes them for optimal forecasting performance.

 ### 2. **Event and Holiday Handling**
 Greykite can automatically detect and incorporate event-related effects (such as promotions, holidays, and special events) into its forecasting process.